 Like any health condition, the food you eat can have a big impact on how sexually potent you are.
 If you struggle with erectile dysfunction, take a look at your diet.
-Changing how you eat is just one way you can take control of your sexual health.
+Changing how you eat (and using supplement like a Max Performer) is just one way you can take control of your sexual health.
 There are many different reasons why men develop erectile dysfunction, but almost all of them can be addressed in part by improving what you eat.

 When choosing your meals, you should be looking for things that increase and improve blood flow.
 This is the result that is the best treat erectile dysfunction.
 Foods you want to keep your eye out for include: